CCIG-Champalimaud/adell-mri/README.md

 ### Entrypoints

-A generic entrypoint has been created, this can be accessed through `python -m lib` (or `adell` if you have installed this package).
+A generic entrypoint has been created, this can be accessed through `python -m lib` (or `adell` if you have installed this package as described in the [installation](#installation)).
 Running this produces:

 ```
         Supported modes: ['classification', 'classification_deconfounder', 'classification_mil', 'classification_ensemble', 'generative', 'segmentation', 'segmentation_from_2d_module', 'ssl', 'detection', 'utils']